jrdegbe/thamesthrive-api/docs/resources/commercial/twilio_resource.md

 To use Twilio's services, you will need an __account_sid__ and an __auth_token__.
 Twilio is a cloud communications platform that allows you to send SMS messages, make voice calls, and more using their API.
-Here's how you can obtain the __account_sid__ and __auth_token__:
+Here's how you can obtainq the __account_sid__ and __auth_token__:

 1. **Sign up for a Twilio account**: If you don't have a Twilio account, you can sign up for a new account on their